jozefchutka/YHaxen/README.md

-# YHaxen

 YHaxen is a Haxe project management tool written in [Haxe](http://haxe.org/).
-YHaxen can manage a project's validation, build, and release.
+YHaxen can manage a project's variables, dependency validation, tests, builds, and releases.

-## Dependencies
+# Dependencies & Requirements

 Works with: